 Because each project has its own unique contract end date, an exception must be made for evaluating grant spenddown.
-If available, the Review and Rank Panel will look at spending data from the most recent quarterly e-LOCCs report issued by the HUD field office – either the 3/31/2023 report, or the 6/30/2023 report, depending on the timing of the competition.
+If available, the Review and Rank Panel will look at spending data from the most recent quarterly e-LOCCs report issued by the HUD field office – either the 3/31/2024 report, or the 6/30/2024 report, depending on the timing of the competition.
 Otherwise, the Review and Rank Panel will look at e-LOCCs printouts submitted by each renewal project.
 In either case, the goal will be to determine what fraction of the project’s funds were spent down during the project’s most recently completed contract.
 If a contract was awarded an extension, the 12-month period for the last contract will still be used, as though it was completed and without accounting for the extension.

-For example, if spenddown is based on the 3/31/2023 report, then a project whose FY2021 contract ended on 2/15/2023 would use its FY2021 spenddown.
-A project whose FY2021 contract did not end until 3/10/2023 would use its FY2020 spenddown.
+For example, if spenddown is based on the 3/31/2024 report, then a project whose FY2022 contract ended on 2/15/2024 would use its FY2022 spenddown.
+A project whose FY2022 contract did not end until 3/10/2024 would use its FY2021 spenddown.
 If a project has not completed any contracts that could be fully evaluated using this method, then the project’s spenddown will be measured on an ad hoc basis that attempts to provide the fairest possible measurement period.

+Notice: during the 2025 CoC NOFO the proposed competition period for APRs and all other data will change to be the dates for each individual project’s APR that was most recently submitted to HUD’s Sage HMIS Reporting Repository (i.e., the project’s last completed grant year).
 DESIGN OF SCORING TOOLS

 The Review and Rank Panel will be guided in their scoring by a series of Scoring Tools that summarize the priorities and targets chosen by HUD and by the local community.
 To help cope with the fast pace of the competition, these Scoring Tools are typically drafted before HUD releases the final rules of each year’s competition.

-Upon publication of the CoC Program NOFO, the Collaborative Applicant will review the currently adopted scoring tools for all project types and ensure they comply with the NOFO.
+Upon publication of the CoC Program NOFO, Homebase will review the currently adopted scoring tools for all project types and ensure they comply with the NOFO.
 In the event the scoring tools do not comport with the NOFO, changes will be made and adopted prior to the use of the tools in the competition.
 All changes will be presented to and approved by the CoC in accordance with the Governance Charter with input from project applicants encouraged.

 NOFO TECHNICAL ASSISTANCE WORKSHOP

-Upon publication of the CoC NOFO, the Collaborative Applicant will schedule and announce a time and date for a Technical Assistance Workshop where details about the funding opportunity and the process are provided.
+Upon publication of the CoC NOFO, the competition facilitator (“Homebase”) will schedule and announce a time and date for a Technical Assistance Workshop where details about the funding opportunity and the process are provided.
 These details will be distributed to the entire CoC via listserv, email, posting, and any other method appropriate to ensure full distribution to the CoC.

 All applicants/potential applicants (especially new project applications) are strongly encouraged to participate in the online NOFO Technical Assistance Workshop.